Chapter 6:

 “Sorry for doubting you", she apologized.

 “It's okay.
 Seriously.
-It's not every day that your idiot brother shows up with supernatural powers", I argued.
+It's not every day that your idiot brother shows up with magical powers", I argued.

-“Yeah...” she agreed.
+“Yeah...”, she agreed.
 “But, seriously, it's pretty cool.
-You don't have to worry about anything, and...” she went on, fantasizing about the glory of my abilities, but I had to interrupt her.
+You don't have to worry about anything, and...”, she went on and on, fantasizing about the glory of my abilities, but I had to interrupt her.

-“If you see a guy dressed all in white, pale, with black hair, carrying a cane...”
-I described Cubas, and she looked at me with a confused look on her face.
+“If you see a guy dressed all in white, pale, with black hair, carrying a cane...”, I described Cubas, and she looked at me with a confused look on her face.
 “Flee.
-Cross the street to the other side.
+Change sidewalks.
 Run away if you have to.
-Don't go near him, don't go near Braz Cubas” I pleaded.
+Don't go near him, don't go near Braz Cubas”, I pleaded.

 “Of course, Aki", she agreed.